What is an Order of Service?

 The Inside Contents

-Choosing the amount of pages you need depends entirely on the event itself but most Order of Services have around 8 printed pages.
+Choosing the amount of pages you need depends entirely on the event itself.
+Most orders of service have around 8 printed pages.
 The main things to include are:

 - A paragraph about the person or couple